deepu-5656/Music_Player/README.md

 The project uses HTML, CSS, PHP, and MySQL to manage song data.

 ## Features
-**Add Song:** Users can submit details of a song (Title, Artist, Album, Genre) via a form.
+- **Add Song:** Users can submit details of a song (Title, Artist, Album, Genre) via a form.
-**List Songs:** All added songs are displayed in a table format, including song title, artist name, album (if provided), and genre.
+- **List Songs:** All added songs are displayed in a table format, including song title, artist name, album (if provided), and genre.
-**Responsive Layout:** The design is responsive and works well on both desktop and mobile devices.
+- **Responsive Layout:** The design is responsive and works well on both desktop and mobile devices.
-**Database Integration:** Song details are stored in a MySQL database.
+- **Database Integration:** Song details are stored in a MySQL database.

 ## Project Structure

-/music-player-web
+music_player
-index.html           # Add Song page (form to submit song details)
+* index.html           # Add Song page (form to submit song details)
-list_songs.php       # List Songs page (displays all added songs)
+* list_songs.php       # List Songs page (displays all added songs)
-add_song.php         # PHP script to handle form submission and insert data into the database
+* add_song.php         # PHP script to handle form submission and insert data into the database
-styles.css           # CSS file for styling the pages
+* styles.css           # CSS file for styling the pages
-README.md            # This README file
+* README.md            # This README file

 ## Prerequisites
 Before starting the project, you need to ensure that the following software is installed on your computer:

-PHP (Version 7 or higher)
+- PHP (Version 7 or higher)
-MySQL (or MariaDB)
+- MySQL (or MariaDB)
-A web server (Apache, which is included in XAMPP)
+- A web server (Apache, which is included in XAMPP)
-A text editor (VSCode, Sublime Text, Notepad++, etc.)
+- A text editor (VSCode, Sublime Text, Notepad++, etc.)

 ### Step 1: Install XAMPP
 If you don’t have XAMPP installed, you can download and install it by following these steps: